ptrxyz/chemotion/chemotion-cli/README.md

 - First make sure that you have the latest version of this tool.
 You can check the version of your chemotion binary by doing `chemotion --version`.
 If necessary, follow the instructions in the [download](#download) section again.
 Feel free to replace the existing `chemotion` file.
 DO NOT remove/replace the `chemotion-cli.yml` file.
 - Prepare for update by running `chemotion advanced pull-image`.
 This will download the latest chemotion image from the internet if not already present on the system.
 Downloading the image outside of downtime saves you time later on.
-- Schedule a downtime of at least 15 minutes.
-During the downtime, run `chemotion instance update --name <instance_name>`.
+- Schedule a downtime of at least 15 minutes; more if you have a lot of data that needs to backed up.
+During the downtime, run `chemotion instance backup` to backup your data followed by `chemotion instance upgrade` to update the instance.

 ### Uninstallation